Estrous cycle: Frequency

 Species that go into heat twice per year are diestrous.
 Canines are diestrous.

 Monestrous species, such as canids and bears, have only one breeding season per year, typically in spring to allow growth of the offspring during the warm season to aid survival during the next winter.

-A few mammalian species, such as rabbits and cats, do not have an estrous cycle, instead being induced to ovulate by the act of mating and are able to conceive at almost any arbitrary moment.
+A few mammalian species, such as rabbits, do not have an estrous cycle, instead being induced to ovulate by the act of mating and are able to conceive at almost any arbitrary moment.

 Generally speaking, the timing of estrus is coordinated with seasonal availability of food and other circumstances such as migration, predation etc., the goal being to maximize the offspring's chances of survival.
 Some species are able to modify their estral timing in response to external conditions.

 Specific species

 Cats

 The female cat in heat has an estrus of 14 to 21 days and is generally characterized as an induced ovulator, since coitus induces ovulation.
 However, various incidents of spontaneous ovulation have been documented in the domestic cat and various non-domestic species.
 Without ovulation, she may enter interestrus, which is the combined stages of diestrus and anestrus, before reentering estrus.
 With the induction of ovulation, the female becomes pregnant or undergoes a non-pregnant luteal phase, also known as pseudopregnancy.
 Cats are polyestrous but experience a seasonal anestrus in autumn and late winter.